It’s a universal truth that nobody likes getting sick. Thankfully there are ways you can boost your immune system to help give you an advantage.

 This abundant mineral also abundantly found in liver, serves many roles in the body such as promoting better immune function.
 Like, vitamin C it can reduce the length and strength of a cold.

-Liver also contains magnesium, choline, copper, selenium, protein, Co-enzyme Q10, phosphorus, potassium, protein & amino acids and more!
+Liver also contains choline, copper, Co-enzyme Q10, phosphorus, potassium, protein & amino acids and more!

 Is it Safe to Eat Liver?